kalharbi/appsrepo/smali-solr-indexer/README.md

 Indexing apps' smali invoked methods in Apache Solr.

-This tool takes a directory of text files that contains smali invoked methods and index them with Solr Cell using Apache Tika via HTTP POST request.
+This tool takes a directory of text files that contains smali invoked methods and indexes them with Solr Cell using Apache Tika via HTTP POST request.
 Smali text files must be named as packageName-versionCode.smali.txt (e.g., com.android.app-123.smali.txt)

 ## Before Running the tool